Month 2, Day 20, Saturday 8:00 p.m.

 “If the apple doesn’t float, but instead rests, then you only need to pay the price against gravity once.
 Here is the key point, Damien—our magic isn’t holding anything aloft, or making it float, it’s creating a repulsive force against the floor that matches the same compressive strength of the floor.
 If you can wrap your head around that, you only need to lift the vault once, and the repulsive force handles the rest for very little extra power.”
 Her thoughts sparked with the light of a previously unmade connection.
 “Kind of like a strong magnet with a really exact edge to its repulsive field!”

-While she placed the components, Damien pulled a clear blue beast core that must have cost about fifty gold from one of his vest pockets and slipped it onto the spot for the Sacrifice.
+While she placed the components, Damien pulled a clear blue beast core about three centimeters across that must have cost about fifty gold from one of his vest pockets and slipped it onto the spot for the Sacrifice.
 “I can do this,” he whispered, seemingly trying to reassure himself as much as Sebastien.

 “We did it!”
 Damien whispered.
 The glow brightened.